 In a rural district access to vital services can be a significant problem for some people, particularly those on low income.
-Some 60% of the district falls into the bottom quartile of deprivation for 'Access to Housing and Services'.
 Over half of rural parishes do not have a post office, and access to scheduled public transport is a problem in many areas, including the edges of market towns.
 Despite regional programmes to increase speeds, broadband speeds remain low in many rural areas limiting the growth of home-based businesses and increasing the digital divide.